 You’ll find Dubai in the United Arab Emirates (UAE), one of the significant GCC countries in the Middle East.
 As an Arabic country, it has a strong loyalty and dedication to Islam.
 Part of the locals’ culture and traditions is to warrant their commitment to their Islamic or Shariah law.
 Hence men wear their Kandura while women wear their Abaya and hijab to encourage modesty, humility, and self-restraint.
 It is practical to observe and follow dress code guidelines as a sign of respect and cooperation to Shariah law.

 It does not imply that you will need to wear Kandura, Abaya, or Hijab, but the point is to be more considerate and modest in your attire while in the UAE.

-It is permissible to wear swimwear at pool or beach resorts, for example.
-Furthermore, non-Muslim women and men may wear revealing clothing, but modest clothing is preferred.
+It is permissible to wear swimwear at pool or beach resorts.
+Furthermore, non-Muslim women and men may wear revealing clothing, but modest clothing is always preferred.

 Helpful Read: 11 Myths about Islam and Muslims

 2. Avoid PDA

 In general, PDAs (public displays of affection) are not suggested in Dubai and the UAE.
 Even in other Islamic countries, PDA is prohibited.
 You will typically see signs upon entering malls or public areas to remind everyone.
 Muslims express their love for their husband or wife in private.
 In contrast, some sites in Dubai allow husband and wife to hold hands, especially when crossing roads and pedestrians.
 Kissing and caressing with your partner is appropriately done privately.

 Be cautious when taking pictures or videos, especially in areas where cameras and camcorders are not authorized.
 These are typically government facilities, private properties, and terminals.
 When you’re not in a tourist area, it’s better to get permission before taking pictures to avoid potential offenses.

 4. Follow national and local laws and guidelines